What is important to know for residents

 Residents may consult by calling 1808 (COVID-19 hotline).

-According to current findings, people who have recently returned from COVID-19 affected territories and countries are advised:
+People who have recently returned from COVID-19 affected territories and countries are advised:

 - For that period, employers are asked to let their employees, who have recently been to COVID-19 affected territories and countries, to perform remote work at home;